-Figure 5.
-Illustration of Relationship of GS1 Key and EPC Identifier Namespaces Not every GS1 key corresponds to an EPC, nor vice versa.
+Figure 4-4 Illustration of Relationship of GS1 Key and EPC Identifier Namespaces

+Not every GS1 key corresponds to an EPC, nor vice versa.
 Specifically:

-• A Global Trade Item Number (GTIN) by itself does not correspond to an EPC, because a GTIN identifies a class of trade items, not an individual trade item.
-The combination of a
+A Global Trade Item Number (GTIN) by itself does not correspond to an EPC, because a GTIN identifies a class of trade items, not an individual trade item.
+The combination of a GTIN and a unique serial number, however, does correspond to an EPC.
+This combination is called a

-- GTIN and a unique serial number, however, does correspond to an EPC.
-This combination is called a Serialized Global Trade Item Number, or SGTIN.
-The GS1 General Specifications do not define the SGTIN as a GS1 key. - In the GS1 General Specifications, the Global Returnable Asset Identifier (GRAI) can be used to identify either a class of returnable assets, or an individual returnable asset, depending on whether the optional serial number is included.
+Serialized Global Trade Item Number, or SGTIN.
+The GS1 General Specifications do not define the SGTIN as a GS1 key.

+- In the GS1 General Specifications, the Global Returnable Asset Identifier (GRAI) can be used to identify either a class of returnable assets, or an individual returnable asset, depending on whether the optional serial number is included.
 Only the form that includes a serial number, and thus identifies an individual, has a corresponding EPC.
-The same is true for the Global Document Type Identifier (GDTI). - There is an EPC corresponding to each Global Location Number (GLN), and there is also an EPC corresponding to each combination of a GLN with an extension component.
+The same is true for the Global Document Type Identifier (GDTI) and the Global Coupon Number (GCN) hereafter, in this context, "Serialized Global Coupon Number (SGCN)". - There is an EPC corresponding to each Global Location Number (GLN), and there is also an EPC corresponding to each combination of a GLN with an extension component.
 Collectively, these EPCs are referred to as SGLNs.1 - EPCs include identifiers for which there is no corresponding GS1 key.
-These include the General Identifier and the US Department of Defense identifier. - The following table summarizes the EPC schemes defined in this specification and their correspondence to GS1 Keys.
+These include the General Identifier and the US Department of Defense identifier.

+The following table summarizes the EPC schemes defined in this specification and their correspondence to GS1 Keys.